aaftre/blog.aftre.net/resources/content/post-7.md

 > Keeping a blog seems like one way to fill this requirement.

 Personally I wouldn't be one for a blogging platform.
 I'd like to retain some control over content, design and avoid platform/vendor lockin.
-Three separate but related philosophies generally drive my approach to projects; minimal viable product, suckless and the unix philosophy.
-And also cheapness.
+Three separate but related philosophies generally drive my approach to projects; [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product), [suckless philosophy](https://suckless.org/philosophy/) and the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+And also [cheapness](/assets/images/7/1.gif).

 Initially I attempted to use a a $1 FreeBSD server which I maintained on atlantic.net.
 It already hosted OpenVPN that I used as an endpoint for Netflix traffic/content.
 At the time wordpress was the blogging standard and $1 got you 256MB of memory.
 Cramming FreeBSD, OpenVPN, PHP-FPM, nginx, and MySQL into such a limited memory footprint proved a tad unstable.
 The database was really the killer.
 Most wordpress sites should not only really be read only, but also static sites.